A global priority for a changing world.

 After this course, learners will be able to:

-- apply strategies to prevent unconscious biases from affecting administrative justice decision-making, administration, advocacy, and investigation.
+- apply strategies to interrupt unconscious biases from affecting administrative justice decision-making, administration, advocacy, and investigation.

 - assess their strengths and weaknesses in diversity, inclusion, and equity to plan for further professional development.